 But if you ask Donna Dabbs, executive director of the GCUFF, the idea behind the event is pretty simple: "The festival is a nice, easy way to inform, educate and entertain people.
 Communicating through the medium of film is an amazing way to inspire and uplift people.
 And that's what we want to do."

 She and her team (comprised 100 percent of volunteers) do this by showcasing minority films, which reinforce positive images and dispel negative stereotypes.

-Coined in 1994 by critic Mark Dery, the term “Afrofuturism” has become an essential framework for art about imagined and alternative Black experiences.
-As the author, Ytasha Womack writes, “Afrofuturism combines elements of science fiction, historical fiction, speculative fiction, fantasy, Afrocentricity, and magic realism with non-Western beliefs.”
-Afrofuturist ideas have found fertile ground in film.
-Our series takes viewers on an intergalactic journey that stretches back long before the term existed, and far into the future.
-Spanning animation, documentary, and genre spectacle, these exuberant visions of Black creativity, resistance, and freedom.
+Inspiring the next generation is appropriate, given this year's returning theme is "Afrofuturism 2.0," a term that has become an essential frmework for art about imagined and alternate Black experiences.
+Author Ytasha Womack writes, “Afrofuturism combines elements of science fiction, historical fiction, speculative fiction, fantasy, Afrocentricity, and magic realism with non-Western beliefs.”
+Afrofuturist ideas have always found fertile ground in film, and the festival's series takes viewers on an intergalactic journey that stretches back long before the term existed, and far into the future.

 For information on the films, the event schedule and how to purchase passes, visit GCUFF.org.